Pierre Trudeau

 As prime minister, Trudeau pioneered official bilingualism and multiculturalism.
-During the Quebec sovereignty movement, he invoked the War Measures Act in response to the 1970 October Crisis and successfully led the federalist campaign against the 1980 Quebec sovereignty-association referendum.
-In economic policy, he introduced the capital gains tax, expanded welfare programs, and oversaw major increases in deficit spending.
-He also enacted the Anti-Inflation Act in response to the 1970s recession.
+Amid the Quebec sovereignty movement, he invoked the War Measures Act in response to the 1970 October Crisis and later led the federalist campaign to victory in the 1980 Quebec sovereignty-association referendum.
+In economic policy, he introduced the capital gains tax, expanded social programs, sharply increased deficit spending, and responded to the 1970s recession through wage and price controls.
 In a bid to move the Liberal Party towards economic nationalism, Trudeau established Petro-Canada and launched the National Energy Program, both of which generated significant controversy in oil-rich Western Canada and led to a rise in what was called "Western alienation".
-His government also converted Canada to the metric system, established Via Rail, and enacted the Access to Information Act and the Canada Health Act.
+Trudeau's government also converted Canada to the metric system, created Via Rail, and enacted the Access to Information Act and the Canada Health Act.
 In foreign policy, Trudeau reduced alignment with the United States, maintained cordial relations with the Soviet Union, and developed strong ties with China and Cuban leader Fidel Castro, which put him at odds with other Western capitalist states.
 He also oversaw Canada's entry into the G7 forum.
-In 1982, Trudeau patriated the Constitution of Canada and established the Canadian Charter of Rights and Freedoms, which, with the enactment of the Constitution Act, 1982, achieved full Canadian sovereignty.
+In 1982, Trudeau patriated the Constitution of Canada and established the Canadian Charter of Rights and Freedoms with the Constitution Act, 1982, which achieved full Canadian sovereignty.

 Trudeau retired from politics shortly before the 1984 federal election.
-In his retirement, Trudeau practised law at the Montreal law firm of Heenan Blaikie.
+In his retirement, he practised law at the Montreal law firm of Heenan Blaikie.
 He also spoke out against the Meech Lake and Charlottetown accords (which proposed granting Quebec certain concessions), arguing they would strengthen Quebec nationalism.
-Trudeau died in 2000.
-He is ranked highly among scholars in historical rankings of Canadian prime ministers, though he remains a divisive figure in Canadian politics.
+Trudeau died in 2000, aged 80.
+He is ranked highly among scholars in historical rankings of Canadian prime ministers, but remains a divisive figure in Canadian politics.
 Critics accused him of arrogance, economic mismanagement, and unduly centralizing Canadian decision-making to the detriment of the culture of Quebec and the economy of the Prairies, while admirers praised what they considered to be the force of his intellect and his political acumen which maintained national unity throughout the Quebec sovereignty movement.
-Trudeau's eldest son, Justin Trudeau, served as the 23rd prime minister of Canada from 2015 to 2025, becoming the first prime minister of Canada to be the child of a previous prime minister.
+Trudeau's eldest son, Justin Trudeau, served as prime minister of Canada from 2015 to 2025, and was the first prime minister to be the child of a previous prime minister.